+--keep-last <N>

+Keep the last <N> backup snapshots.

+--keep-hourly <N>

+Keep backups for the last <N> hours.
+If there is more than one backup for a single hour, only the latest is kept.
+Hours without backups do not count.

+--keep-daily <N>

-- --keep-last <N> Keep the last <N> backup snapshots. - --keep-hourly <N> Keep backups for the last <N> hours.
-If there is more than one backup for a single hour, only the latest is kept. - --keep-daily <N> Keep backups for the last <N> days.
-If there is more than one backup for a single day, only the latest is kept. - --keep-weekly <N> Keep backups for the last <N> weeks.
+Keep backups for the last <N> days.
+If there is more than one backup for a single day, only the latest is kept.
+Days without backups do not count.

+--keep-weekly <N>

+Keep backups for the last <N> weeks.
 If there is more than one backup for a single week, only the latest is kept.
+Weeks without backup do not count.